object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

    Fill in more details once it becomes apparent which editors we'll be using.

+.. note:: Text files

+    You are doubtless familiar with the concept of a file stored in a folder on your computer.
+You will also be aware that there are many different types of file, more or less related to the type of data they contain and the programs which created them.
+Files fall into two important categories, binary files and text files.
+A binary file is a stream of data whose contents make sense under the rules of the application which created it, but not otherwise.
+Word documents, PDFs, and JPEGs are examples of binary files.
+    Plain text files are files which, as the name suggests, consist of a string of characters.
+Anyone looking at the content of a text file can understand it, so long as they understand the human or computer language in which it is written.
+LaTeX source files and Python scripts are examples of text files.
+This matters when you come to edit these files.
+Text files are edited using a text editor, or an IDE.
+Usually you can use whichever text editor you like, though some will have better support for writing some computer languages than others.
+Importantly, you can't edit text files in a program such as Microsoft Word and expect to end up with something usable.

 A first Python script
 ~~~~~~~~~~~~~~~~~~~~~

 Tradition dictates that the first stand-alone program one writes in
 any language simply prints out the string `Hello World`.
 Using a text
-editor, we create a file which we'll call `hello.py` containing just
+editor, we create a file which we'll call :file:`hello.py` containing just
 the following line of Python code:

 .. code-block:: python

    print("Hello World")

-The `.py` file extension is not strictly required for Python scripts,
+The :file:`.py` file extension is not strictly required for Python scripts,
 but it can be useful as it will cause most text editors to recognise
 the file as a Python file.
-Having remembered to save `hello.py` to
+Having remembered to save :file:`hello.py` to
 disk from the text editor, we can now run the program.
 Open a
 terminal, and change to the folder (directory) where you saved
-`hello.py`.
-For example, if `hello.py` is in the directory `src` in
+:file:`hello.py`.
+For example, if :file:`hello.py` is in the directory :file:`src` in
 your home directory, then you would type the following:

 .. code-block:: console